 Figure 4.9: LEED Pattern of the ZnS structure.
 Experimental results achieved with (a) 88 eV and (b) 80 eV of electron energy.
-Simulated (c) reciprocal space (d) real space of the (1 x 2) reconstructed surface.(e) Line profile to emphasize the five Brag spots
+Simulated (c) reciprocal space (d) real space of the (1 x 2) reconstructed surface.(e) Line profile to emphasize the Brag spots

 Interesting to be noted is the higher directionality assigned by the alternate row along [110] direction.
 This fact reflects the covalent nature of the ZnS bonds, as discussed in chapter 2.
-The particular arrangement revealed experimentally agree very well with the (1 x 2) structure predicted from LEEDpat simulation [67], as depicted in Figure 4.9- (c) and (d).
+The particular arrangement revealed experimentally agree very well with the (1 x 2) structure predicted from LEEDpat simulation [65], as depicted in Figure 4.9- (c) and (d).
 One can note in Figure 4.9 (b) five Bragg spots in a row, identically as the simulated structure depicted in Figure 4.9 (c).
 In view of the poor resolution of some spots, a line profile plot was performed from Figure 4.9 (b), as showed in Figure 4.9 (e), thereby confirming the presence of five diffraction maxima in the row.
-From this result a translation symmetry breaking along [110] direction is indicated.
-This finding is corroborative to the cation-vacancy driven surface reconstruction hypothesis.
+This result indicates a translation symmetry breaking, which in this case occur along [110] direction.
+This finding is corroborative to the cation-vacancy driven surface reconstruction hypothesis

-This kind of reconstruction is characterized by a missing row of atoms.
+This kind of recostruction is characterized by a missing row of atoms.
 It was reported in the literature for other single crystals, as discussed by Kellog in the investigation upon Pt single crystal.
-The author demonstrated that temperature can drives this geometrical modifications, especially on FCC structures [81].
+The author demonstrated that temperature can drives this geometrical modifications, especially on FCC structures [66].
 In view of the present results, we can speculate that the missing row in the ZnS are provided by the removal of zinc species, due to the high-surface treatment.
-Thus geometrical reconstruction is linked to preparation conditions too.
-Although the spots do not lie sharp enough as expected in LEED experiments (in view of the still insulating aspect, certainly), these results provide appreciable evidence of the conversion of the ZnS surface into a semiconducting structure.
+Thus one can address the geometrical reconstruction as another effect of the prepation conditions.
+Although the spots does not lie sharp enough as expected in LEED experiments (in view of the still insulating aspect, certanly), this results configuring an appreciable evidence of the conversion of ZnS surface into a semiconducting structure.

-Figure 4.10: Empirical proposed model. (a) We assumed a (1×2) surface reconstruction along [110] direction; (b) and consider a more simplified 1×2 structure without Zn vacancies.
+Figure 4.10: Empirical proposed model. (a) We assumed a $(1 \times 2)$ surface reconstruction along [110] direction; (b) and consider a more simplified $1 \times 2$ structure without Zn vacancies.
 The hydrogen atoms are not shown for arbitrary choice.

-Based on the experimental results we proposed an empirical model consisting of a (1 x 2) reconstructed unit cell, derived by alternate missing row of Zn atoms, as depicted in Figure 4.10-(a).
+Based on the experimental results we proposed an empirical model consisting of a $(1 \times 2)$ reconstructed unit cell, derived by alternate missing row of Zn atoms, as depicted in Figure 4.10-(a).
 In this context, we expected an ideal scenario of surface conductivity, which can be indirectly derived by first-principles calculation .
 However, DFT calculations on defectiveness surfaces are very expensive in terms of computational costs and are very complex to deal in terms of convergence (at least in the particular case of ZnS surface, as will be briefly discussed in Appendix II).
-In view of this, we investigated a similar 1×2 structure 5.
-Such a model is consisted of a 1×2 slab as illustrated in Figure 4.10-(b), whereby we defined new basis vectors such that along $\hat{\mathbf{y}}$ the slab thickness is duplicated6.
-In this structure, one can note a peculiar behavior on the top layers by comparing the initial system with the optimized slab (derived by several self-consistent calculations keeping the volume cell and varying the positions of the ions) depicted in Figure 4.11-(a) and Figure 4.11 -(b), respectively.
+In view of this, we investigated a similar $1 \times 2$ structure , but neglecting the removal of Zn species.
+Such a model consists of a $1 \times 2$ slab as illustrated in Figure 4.10-(b), whereby we defined new basis vectors such that along $\hat{\mathbf{y}}$ the slab thickness is duplicated .
+In this structure, one can note a peculiar behavior on the top layers by comparing the initial system with the optimized slab (derived by several self-consistent calculations keeping the volume cell and varying the positions of the ions) depicted in Figure 4.11-(a) and Figure 4.11-(b), respectively.